 Even if your provider offers instant money transfer services, not all transactions can be instant.
-If you need money to arrive with your beneficiary instantly, then you can select that option, but every provider will offer a variety of transfer methods with varying speeds.
+If you need money to arrive with your beneficiary instantly, bear in mind every provider offers a number of transfer methods with varying speeds.

 Here are some of the factors that can affect the transfer speed:

-If you are sending money between two countries from and to which money transfers occur frequently, your transaction will be faster.
-For example, if you are transferring money from the US to the UK, the transaction will usually be very quick – and many providers are able to offer instant transfers.
-However, less common transfers, such as from countries like Guatemala to the UK will take longer.
+If you are sending money between two countries with popular transfer routes, your transaction will likely be faster.
+For example, if you are transferring money from the US to the UK, the transaction will usually be very quick, and many providers are able to offer instant transfers for this reason.
+However, less common transfers, for example Guatemala to the UK, will take longer.

-This is why it’s also important to check what countries each provider is well-equipped to send money between.
-Some providers will specialise more in European international transfers, for example, while others may be able to offer faster transfers between the UK and the US.
-Comparing your exact money transfer needs will give you a much better idea of the right provider for you.
+This is why it’s also important to check the countries your chosen provider is well-equipped to send money between.
+Some providers will specialise in European international transfers, while others may offer faster transfers between the UK and the US.
+Identifying your specific money transfer needs will give you a much better idea of the right provider for you.

-Similarly to the delivery method, the way you pay for your transfer can also affect the time it takes.
-If you are funding your payment with a bank transfer, for example, this will usually take longer because it will take time for your bank to verify the transaction.
+Similarly to the delivery method, the way you pay for your transfer can also affect the time it takes to arrive.
+If you are funding your payment with a bank transfer, for example, this will usually take longer because your bank will need to verify the transaction.

-Debit cards tend to offer a faster way to get your money to the provider, but again if you’re looking for speed above all else, the cash is king.
-If you attend a physical location and pay from your transfer in cash, then the company will be able to verify the transaction and send your fund instantly.
+Debit cards tend to present a faster way to get your money to the provider but, again, if you’re looking for speed above all else, then cash is king.
+If you are able to visit a physical location and pay for your transfer in cash, then the money transfer agent is able to verify the transaction immediately and send your fund right away.

-There are a variety of ways by which your beneficiary can receive the funds you are sending, and the speed of your transfer will depend on which of these you use.
-Typically, if a provider is offering instant transfers then this is most likely to be in the form of cash pickups – whereby the recipient can collect cash from a designated agent location as soon as you have deposited the funds with the company.
+There are a variety of ways your beneficiary can receive the funds you send them, and the speed of your transfer will depend on which of these you use.
+Typically, if a provider is offering instant transfers, this is most likely to be in the form of cash pickups.
+A cash pickup sees the recipient collect cash from a designated agent location as soon as you have deposited the funds on the other end.

-You can also find providers which will enable you to send money instantly to mobile or electronic wallets, but these are less common than the money transfer providers that allow you to send cash to people abroad.
+You may also find providers who will enable you to send money instantly to mobile or e-wallets, but these are less common than the money transfer providers that allow you to send cash overseas.

 Other commonly used methods include bank account transfer and debit card transfers.
-These offer the convenience of your money being delivered directly into your recipient’s account, with no need to go to a physical collection point.
-However, this convenience often results in transfers taking longer, and in additional costs.
-A bank transfer can take up to 5 working days, with debit card transfers usually taking 1 – 2 days.
+These options offer convenience: your money is delivered directly into your recipient’s account with no need to go to a physical collection point.
+However, the price of this convenience often results slower transfer speeds and additional costs.
+A bank transfer can take up to 5 working days and debit card transfers usually take 1 – 2 days.

-If you want to send money instantly, you’re generally best served by looking for a prominent provider that can deliver cash to a variety of locations.
+If you want to send money instantly, your best bet is looking for a leading money transfer provider that can deliver cash to a variety of locations.

-The actual transfer speed depends a great deal on the transfer company you choose for your transaction.
-Different providers have different processes for receiving, exchanging and sending money.
+The actual speed of your transfer depends a great deal on the transfer company you choose to go for.
+Providers operate differently in terms of receiving, exchanging and sending money.
 The speed of transfer will depend on the efficiency of these processes.

-If transfer speed is of pivotal importance to you, then our money transfer comparison tool can help you easily see which providers can offer you instant transfers at the lowest costs.
+If speed is crucial for your particular transfer, then our money transfer comparison tool can help you work out which providers offer instant transfers at the lowest costs.

 If you’re new to online money transfers, we’ve put together a list of top 10 money transfer companies to get you started.

 If you already have an active account with a money transfer company that offers instant transfers, you can immediately make a transfer.
-In case you open a fresh account, the provider will usually take some time to verify your account, so there will be a small delay to your transaction.
+When setting up a brand new account, it will usually take time for the company to verify your account.
+This may cause a small delay to your transaction.
 When signed up to a provider, having a money transfer app installed on your mobile device will help speed up the process of any transfer made.

-Before you decide to make an instant money transfer, you should check out the transfer fees and exchange rate margins being offered by a variety of providers.
-Most companies in the money transfer space make money by charging a fixed fee and/or a mark-up on exchange rates.
-The exchange rate can have a large impact on the total cost of transfer, especially with larger amounts.
+Before you decide to send money instantly, you should first check out the different types of transfer fees and exchange rate margins on offer.
+Most companies in the money transfer space make their profit from charging a fixed fee or a mark-up on exchange rates.
+The exchange rate can have a large impact on the total cost of a transfer, especially larger amounts.

-Some providers may also charge some additional fee for instant transfers.
-The fixed fees could range anywhere from $1.99 – $24.99 depending on a variety of factors.
-The exchange rate margin is normally 1 – 2% when using online money transfer providers, so be sure to choose the company that offers the best rates and charges low fees.
+Some providers may also charge an additional fee for instant transfers.
+These fixed fees could range anywhere between $1.99 – $24.99 and depend on a variety of factors.
+The exchange rate margin is normally 1 – 2% when using online money transfer providers, so be sure to choose the company offering the best rates and charging the lowest fees.

 Not being prepared to make an instant money transfer will most definitely cause inconvenient delays.
 If you can set up and verify your account and have your recipient’s details to hand before you need to make an instant transfer, you’ll have a much higher chance of success.